 Headaches induced by helmets’ external head compression are common, and motorcycle helmet pressure is one of the most common symptoms.
 Helmet-induced cranial neuralgia is the medical term for this kind of headache.

-New motorcyclists shouldn’t be alarmed since this is a common occurrence.
-Some nerves go through the scalp, known as coetaneous nerves.
 When you apply a lot of pressure to your scalp or forehead, your coetaneous nerves get a lot of stimulation.
 Constant activation of the neurons results in a headache.

 How to Avoid Headaches Caused From Wearing a Motorcycle Helmet